Package insert / prescribing information

 Vincristine Sulfate Injection, USP must be administered via an intact, free–flowing intravenous needle or catheter.
 Care should be taken that there is no leakage or swelling occurring during administration (see boxed WARNINGS).

-Drug Interactions – Vincristine Sulfate Injection, USP should not be diluted in solutions that raise or lower the pH outside the range of 3.5 to 5.5.
-It should not be mixed with anything other than normal saline or glucose in water.
+Vincristine Sulfate Injection, USP should not be diluted in solutions that raise or lower the pH outside the range of 3.5 to 5.5.
+It should not be mixed with anything other than 0.9% Sodium Chloride Injection USP.

-Handling and Disposal – Procedures for proper handling and disposal of anticancer drugs should be considered.
-Several guidelines on this subject have been published.1-7 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.
+Procedures for proper handling and disposal of anticancer drugs should be considered.
+Several guidelines on this subject have been published.1 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.

 How is Vincristine Supplied